-Triton Knoll is a consented offshore wind farm being developed by Innogy Renewables UK Ltd and Statkraft, located 20 miles off the coast of Lincolnshire and 28 miles from the coast of north Norfolk.
+Triton Knoll is a consented offshore wind farm being developed by Innogy Renewables UK Ltd (innogy), located 20 miles off the coast of Lincolnshire and 28 miles from the coast of north Norfolk.

-It was the largest Round 2 Offshore Wind Farm project to be awarded by The Crown Estate in 2004 and represents an important potential source of home grown renewable energy in the UK.
+It was the largest Round 2 Offshore Wind Farm project to be awarded a licence by The Crown Estate in 2004 and represents an important potential source of home grown renewable energy in the UK.

 The project is now in the latter stages of development, having secured a Contract for Difference from the UK Government in September 2017, as well as consent for the offshore array in July 2013 and the onshore electrical system on 3 September 2016.

 Our website aims to keep you informed of project news and provides information to help you take advantage of opportunities from the project as they emerge.
 If you are a supplier, you can also register your interest in working with Triton Knoll on our Supply Chain page.